-- □ Students should observe all Pleasant Valley CSD Acceptable Use Policies on home and public Wi-Fi networks just as they do when at school. - ☐ The district content filter will appropriately filter the Internet content on and offsite.
+- Students should observe all Pleasant Valley CSD Acceptable Use Policies on home and public Wi-Fi networks just as they do when at school. - □ The district content filter will appropriately filter the Internet content on and offsite.
 No content filter is capable of preventing all access to all online content that is not school-related.
 Although the content filter will provide a degree of protection to the user and the device, the user assumes responsibility for not accessing content that is not school-related, whether blocked by the filter or not.

-Student/Parent/Family Agreements We will supervise the student's use of the device at home and set clear expectations for the use of technology outside of school.
+· · · · · · · · · · · · · · · · · · · Student/Parent/Family Agreements We will supervise the student's use of the device at home and set clear expectations for the use of technology outside of school.
 We will encourage the student to keep the device secure at all times.
 We understand that fines may be assessed in order to repair damage to district technology or to replace lost equipment.
 Intentional damage may result in the need to replace the device at full cost.
 We will not attempt to repair the device nor pay someone else to repair the device on our behalf.
 We will charge the student device every night or make arrangements to charge the device at school.
 We will work to ensure the device is brought to school each day.
 We understand that failing to do so may place the student at an educational disadvantage and that we may be called to bring the device to school if the problem persists.
 We will report problems with a device, including any damage, as soon as possible after it happens.
 We will report the loss or theft of a device to an administrator as soon as possible after it happens.
 We agree to return the device when requested or when my/our child withdraws from the district.
 27 Taking pictures in restroom or locker rooms with cell phones/mobile devices Taking any picture of a student/staff member without their knowledge and consent.
-Using the cell phone/mobile device to cheat on assignments/tests Using the cell phone/mobile device to harass another person Using a cell phone/mobile device during class time without the stated permission of the classroom teacher Using a cell phone/mobile device in any manner which is contrary to school rules and expectations Taking any picture or video of a student/staff member without their knowledge and consent To use consistent language across district
+Using the cell phone/mobile device to cheat on assignments/tests Using the cell phone/mobile device to harass another person Using a cell phone/mobile device during class time without the stated permission of the classroom teacher Using a cell phone/mobile device in any manner which is contrary to school rules and expectations Taking pictures in restroom or locker rooms with cell phones/mobile devices Taking any picture or video of a student/staff member without their knowledge and consent Using the cell phone/mobile device to cheat on assignments/tests, including posting questions and/or answers to social media for others to use Using the cell phone/mobile device to harass and or ridicule another person Using a cell phone/mobile device during class time without the stated permission of the classroom teacher Using a cell phone/mobile device in any manner which is contrary to school rules and expectations To use consistent language across district